 List of ingredients

-- 2 cups of milk(the traditional recipe uses cow's milk but I personally use tigernuts milk.
-A side note: there is a good chance that you are lactose intolerant if you are an adult of African, Native American or Asian origin.)
+- 2 cups of milk(the traditional recipe uses cow's milk but I personally use tigernuts milk because I am lactose intolerant).
+A side note: there is a good chance that you are lactose intolerant if you are an adult of African, Native American or Asian origin.
+If your stomach is always upset for no apparent reason, for sure your diet has something to do with it.
+You can easily identify foods that irritate your stomach with the help of a food intolerance test.
+Then all you have to do is make the necessary adjustments to regain your digestive comfort!)

 - Sugar to your taste(but try to keep it healthy!)